videojs/video.js/docs/guides/setup.md

 });
 ```

-In each case, the callback is called asynchronously - _even if the player is already ready!_
+In each case, the callback is called asynchronously.

+An important distinction between the above methods is that adding an listener for `ready` with `on()` _must_ be done before the player is ready.
+With `player.ready()`, the function is called immediately if the player is already ready.

 ## Advanced Player Workflows